Cancer Patient Diet

 Down below are some frequently asked questions about food for cancer patients that will serve your query better.

-If you’re not eating as much as usual during treatment, or if you’re losing vitamins and minerals due to side effects like vomiting and diarrhea, you might consider taking a multivitamin.
+If you’re not eating as much as usual during treatment, then yes.
+In case you’re losing vitamins and minerals due to side effects vomiting and diarrhea, you might consider taking a multivitamin.
+Your dietician will add them to your cancer patient diet.